 — NGA (@NGA_GEOINT) December 17, 2019

 The shift in magnetic north is calculated to produce the World Magnetic Model (WMM).
 This representation provides us with the mapping abilities for compasses, apps, NASA, FAA, and military navigation systems, among many other uses.
-Every five years, the WMM is updated to adjust for the shift, however, this method has come a year ahead of schedule because of the unprecedented speeds.
+Every five years, the WMM is updated to adjust for the shift; however, this method has arrived a year ahead of schedule because of the unprecedented speeds.

 “Provided that suitable satellite magnetic observations are available, the prediction of the WMM is highly accurate on its release date and then subsequently deteriorates towards the end of the five-year epoch, when it has to be updated with revised values of the model coefficients,” the NCEI explains.